JoseCanova/JoseCanova/README.md

 It the tarot cards...
 Y carrer... he is friend... i pointed where he will have problem..

 and if this problem appear.. you are mine...

+you dont need to change that shit ... im assure you... that oracle haven't change the way of the things are on that point. because this oracle way..